Background and aims

 comprehensive pictures of health, growth and development across the adolescent

-and young adult years, and how these years affect not only their own wellbeing
+and young adult years, and how these years affect not only participants own wellbeing

 as adults, but that of partners and children as well.